geological-survey-of-queensland/borehole-database/README.md

 The Geological Survey of Queensland is creating a new borehole database to replace the existing borehole functionality in the MERLIN system.

-The primary focus of the database is to record details of the borehole entity - the narrow shaft bored in the ground.
+The primary focus of the database is to record details of the borehole entity and its primary attributes.
+This **does not** mean that we lose all of the other borehole-related data, we just capture and manage that data in a smarter way.

 Borehole entities in borehole database can link to one or many datasets, e.g. wireline logs, cores and cuttings, geochemistry, etc.